Randomized Comparison of Cleerly CAD Care Versus Risk Factor Based Care for Prevention of CV Events

 Eligibility

-To join this study, people must agree to take part and sign a consent form.
-Men must be older than 55, and women must be older than 65.
-They must have at least one health problem, such as type 2 diabetes, prediabetes, or metabolic syndrome.
-Metabolic syndrome means having three or more issues like being overweight, high triglycerides, low good cholesterol, high blood pressure, or high blood sugar.
-People also need a smartphone, tablet, or computer to talk with the heart care team if they are in the special care group.
+People can join this study if they have given permission in writing or online.
+Men must be older than 55 and women must be older than 65.
+They must have at least one health condition such as type 2 diabetes, prediabetes, or metabolic syndrome.
+Metabolic syndrome means having several health problems like a high BMI, a large waist, high triglycerides, low HDL cholesterol, high blood pressure, or high blood sugar.
+People must also have a device like a smartphone, tablet, or computer so they can communicate with the study team.

 Age Range